 1. Stay In The ‘Now’

 When faced with a situation like this, it is easy to get overwhelmed by regrets about the past and worries about what’s to come.
 But doing that takes you away from countless opportunities of being in the ‘Now’ with your pet.
 Dogs experience each moment of life with all they’ve got, and we can follow their lead and make the most of the moments that we have left with them.
-When you’re with your pet and your mind wanders off to the ‘what ifs’, bring yourself back to the present moment and appreciate what’s happening ‘now’ so that you can connect on an emotional level with your pet, every single moment that he has left.
+When you’re with your pet and your mind wanders off to the ‘what ifs’, bring yourself back to the present moment and appreciate what’s happening ‘now’ so that you can connect on an emotional level with your pet, every single moment that

 2. Believe That You’ve Done Your Best